 White Wine Sangria with a Fruit Twist

-Pinot Gris is the lucky wine to star in this sangria recipe—its bright and aromatic notes serves as the perfect base.
+is the lucky wine to star in this sangria recipe—its bright and aromatic notes serves as the perfect base.
 It adapts well to fruit without being overrun by it.
-After all, you want the wine to be the star in this cocktail.
+After all, you want the wine to be the star

 To make the cocktail even more refreshing, add some seltzer water, and for an extra kick, add some good quality vodka.
 Although this sangria is so good on its own you probably won’t need that liquor.
 Enjoy!